 Students are chosen to give 60 second talks on anything, from self-selected topics they are passionate about, have specific expertise in, etc., to topics given from teacher.
 The only rule is that they can’t stop talking.

 3. With A Ridiculous Debate

-Debate Beyonce versus Rihanna, colored pencils versus crayons, Apple versus Android, or the best way to break up with a girlfriend or boyfriend.
+Debate Beyonce versus Rihanna, colored pencils versus crayons, recent EU accusations against Google, self-driving cars versus light rail and bicycles, or the best way to break up with a girlfriend or boyfriend.
 Require students explain their reasoning with evidence, data, or some other compelling support.

 4. With A Confusing Analogy

 City block: city: paragraph structure:_______ is not confusing.
 Civil Rights: United States::________: Facebook is.
 In the right context, confusion can be disarming and fun.

 Tweets are short, quick, and to the point.
 Find one that’s sets up the lesson—or that doesn’t, frankly: it’s short, quick, and to the point either way.

 6. With An Impromptu QFT Session

 These aren’t “fun” on the surface—and frankly, beneath the surface either, but QFT sessions are brilliant ways to move from topics and ideas to questions and eventual learning pathways.
 Fantastic for self-directed learning, project-based learning, or even a typical academic lesson.

 Excellent as a pre-assessment as well.